Bandwidth/bandwidth.github.io/account/guides/programmaticApplicationSetup.md

 This walks through how to programmatically setup and configure your Bandwidth account _via APIs_ for use with [HTTP Voice](../../voice/about.md) and [HTTP Messaging](../../messaging/about.md)

+The full API reference for these endpoints can be found at [our Numbers API reference](../../numbers/apiReference.md)

 ## Assumptions

 * Familiarity with [Account API Credentials](../../guides/accountCredentials.md)